 - Repeat this process every two days until you've bathed your dog three to four times.

 Human shampoos and soaps (such as Dawn) can be extremely irritating and dry a dog's skin.
 For dogs with allergies, Dawn may trigger dermatitis.
 Consider using this technique minimally to avoid over-drying and discomfort.

 One way to help avoid too much skin irritation is to alternate using human shampoo/soap and a regular dog shampoo since this entire process will require at least a few bathings.
 If you notice increased redness/inflammation of your dog’s skin or hair loss, you might want to stop using human shampoo/soap and switch to a dog shampoo for sensitive skin.

 Make Sure Fleas Don't Come Back

-Now we want to prevent having fleas again in a week or two, so we are going to use some good old fashion borax from the laundry room to apply onto carpets and any upholstered furniture these little vampires may have hanging out in.
+You can use some good old fashion borax from the laundry room (or a flea powder) to apply onto carpets and any upholstered furniture these little vampires may have been hanging out in.

-If you decide to use borax, put your dog in a separate area due to the borax being untested for toxicity in pets.
-Sometimes they are just a little too curious!!
-Once borax has been applied, let it sit for about three hours.
-Then, go ahead and vacuum everything it was applied to.
+If you decide to use borax, put your dog in a separate area first due to borax being untested for toxicity in pets.
+Sometimes they are just a little too curious!
+After borax/flea powder has been applied, let it sit for about three hours.
+Then, go ahead and vacuum everything the substance was applied to.
 Repeat this process every day for three days.
 On the fourth day, vacuum once more without using borax/flea powder.

-Final step: Wash everything the dog plays with, lays in, and wears.
+After this, wash everything the dog plays with, lays in, and wears.
 Even the leash needs to be washed in a hot water cycle to kill fleas and eggs.
 Plain old laundry soap will get the job done.
 You'll want to wash everything twice and use a hot dryer cycle after each washing.
-Keep in mind fleas can live without a host for several weeks but the eggs may survive for months!
+Keep in mind fleas can live without a host for several weeks, but the eggs may survive for months!